run-ai/docs/docs/Researcher/Scheduling/auto-delete-jobs.md

 ## Introduction

 Jobs can be started via Kubeflow, Run:AI CLI, Rancher or via direct Kubernetes API.
-When jobs are finished (successfully or failing), their resource allocation is taken away, but they remain in the system.
-You can see old jobs by running the command:
+When Jobs are finished (successfully or failing), their resource allocation is taken away, but they remain in the system.
+You can see old Jobs by running the command:

     runai list jobs

 ![mceclip0.png](img/mceclip0.png)

-You can delete the job manually by running:
+You can delete the Job manually by running:

     runai delete run3

 But this may not be scalable for a production system.

-It is possible to flag a job for automatic deletion some period of time after its finish.
+It is possible to flag a Job for automatic deletion some time after its finish.

 !!!
 Important note
-    Deleting a job, deletes the container behind it, and with it all related information such as job logs.
-Data that was saved by the researcher on a shared drive is not affected.
+    Deleting a Job, deletes the container behind it, and with it all related information such as Job logs.
+Data that was saved by the Researcher on a shared drive is not affected.
 The Job is also __not__ deleted from the Run:AI user interface

 ## Enable Automatic Deletion in Cluster (Admin only)